victor-iyi/deep-learning-with-tensorflow/README.md

 * Transfer learning

-The notebook is well documented and was designed not to bore the reader, because you might as well go read _"Learning Long Term Dependencies with Gradient Decent is Difficult" by Yousha Benjio_, you get the gist... 😄
+This notebook is well documented and was designed not to bore the reader, because you might as well go read _**"Learning Long Term Dependencies with Gradient Decent is Difficult"** by Yousha Benjio_, you get the gist... 😄

 ## Credits
 Havss Laboratories, Siraj Raval and Harrison Kingsley.

 ## For further information
-Please don't hesitate to <a href="mailto:javafolabi@gmail.com">shoot me a mail</a> should any issue arise while running the code, or you have questions, or just wanna say "hi".
+Please don't hesitate to <a href="mailto:javafolabi@gmail.com">shoot me a mail</a> should any issue arise while running the code, or you have questions, or you just wanna say "hi".
 I'd really appreciate that :)